DragonSenses/job-tracker/journey.md

 Let's setup the React Functional Component along with the things we plan to use from `recharts`.

+With help of the [recharts guide](https://recharts.org/en-US/guide/getting-started) we can get started with visually displaying our stats.

 ```js
 import React from 'react';
 import {